Published May 16, 2019

 Smith’;DELETE FROM CUSTOMERS WHERE LAST_NAME = ‘Smith

 Note the quotation marks.
-After the SELECT statement, the next statement will delete all rows with a last name of Smith from the CUSTOMERS table.
+After the SELECT statement, the next statement will delete all rows with the last name of Smith from the CUSTOMERS table.
 A more elaborate statement could change records or do anything else.
 Some injection attacks can even obtain information.

 Reading or modifying the database requires knowing or guessing something about its tables.
 Less sophisticated attackers can attempt a denial-of-service attack by blindly modifying the SQL to make it invalid.
 That approach might crash an application on the server or put the database into an invalid state.

 The backslash (\) character is as dangerous as the quote.
-Backslash followed by a single quote tells SQL to treat it as a literal quote character, not a string delimiter.
+A backslash followed by a single quote tells SQL to treat it as a literal quote character, not a string delimiter.
 Using it at the end of a string leaves the string unterminated, and whatever comes next will be part of the string.
 A backslash-based SQL injection is harder to construct that one using quote characters, but not impossible.

 The comment introducer, “–” (two hyphens), will make the database engine ignore the rest of the line.
 The character sequence “/*” will make it ignore everything until a matching “*/” comment delimiter.
 These don’t work within quoted strings, and not all SQL implementations support them, but they provide a venue for injection if the attacker can get outside a quoted string.